Roy0000000/Roy0000000/README.md

 ## Hi there 👋
-🌱 I’m currently learning at BJTU/n
+- 🌱 I’m currently learning at BJTU
-📫 How to reach me: 23722091@bjtu.edu.cn
+- 📫 How to reach me: 23722091@bjtu.edu.cn

 <!--
 **Roy0000000/Roy0000000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.